HBZZ168/TriCLFF/tutorial.md

     train(args, args.name)

 ```
-- You need to run each of the following steps in the Jupyter notebook, the specific execution steps of TriCLFF and the results of each step are as follows:
+- You need to run each of the following steps in the Jupyter notebook; the specific execution steps of TriCLFF and the results of each step are as follows:

 ```python
 %run run_TriCLFF.py